 $20,000 maximum, support major humanities projects including, but not limited to, lectures, school projects, symposiums, panel discussions, reading and discussion series, exhibits, reenactments, and conferences.
 Applicants should allow twelve weeks between the deadline and the start of the project.

 Major grants have funded humanities programming at the Contemporary American Theater Festival in Shepherdstown, a permanent exhibit at the Weston State Hospital, archeology digs in Wood and Greenbrier counties, the Ohio River Festival of Books, and wayside exhibits at historic locations along the Kanawha Valley Rivers to Ridges Trail.
 Apply Now (or view printable application for reference)

 Minigrants have supported projects including workshops by West Virginia authors at Daniels Elementary School in Raleigh County, permanent exhibits at the Entler Hotel museum in Shepherdstown, and a Wayne County quilt trail.
 Apply Now (or view printable application for reference)

 Media grants have supported the award-winning interactive documentary Hollow, the Burning Springs documentary about West Virginia’s oil and gas industry, and the Traveling 219 website.
-Apply now
+Apply now, or view printable application.

 $20,000 maximum, are available to recognized nonprofit and academic presses, and support only the production phase of a completed nonfiction manuscript.
 Applicants should allow twelve weeks between the deadline and the start of the project.
 Read more

-$25,000 maximum, are available to colleges and universities, RESAs, and the state Department of Education to develop summer seminars on humanities topics for secondary and elementary teachers.
+$20,000 maximum, are available to colleges, universities and the state Department of Education to develop summer seminars on humanities topics for secondary and elementary teachers.
 Applicants should allow twelve weeks between the deadline and the start of the project.
 Read more

 Recently funded teacher institutes focused on writing and an exploration of music and cultures from around the world.
 Other teacher institutes have taken teachers to Japan, India, and England.
-Apply now
+Apply now, or view printable application.

 $500 maximum, support travel to professional meetings and similar conferences for individuals associated with West Virginia museums, historical societies, institutions of higher and secondary education, and other nonprofit organizations.
 There is no cost share required.
 Read more

-Travel Assistance grants supported travel to conferences and meetings of the Appalachian Studies Association, National Main Street, International Thespian Festival, and the Shakespeare Association.
+Travel Assistance grants supported travel to conferences and meetings of the Appalachian Studies Association, International Thespian Festival, and the Shakespeare Association.
 Apply now (or view printable application for reference)

 The Program Committee is made up of Humanities Council board members and citizen members.
 If you or someone you know is interested in joining the Program Committee as a citizen member click here to complete the nomination form.